AmpatzidisSavvas/Recipe-Book-App/README.md

-Recipe book app with Angular
+Recipe Book App with Angular.js and Firebase.